RA-Company/logging/README.md

 # Simple GO logger

 Simple output log with UUID according by context.Context parameter.

-When logger is attached it's generate random global UUID.
+When logger is attached it's generate random global UUID.\
-This approach is used for services performing parallel tasks in order to separate processes.
+This approach is used for services performing parallel tasks in order to separate processes.\
-Когда функции вызываются без параметра context.Context используется глобальное значение UUID
+When functions are called without a context.Context parameter, a global UUID value is used.

 # Example
 Usage: